Muvon/yoda/README.md

 dev: container1
 ```
 Example file above declare server **user@server** that will be deployed as **production**.
 And production will contain one container1 and two container2 instances.
-ANd in dev environment only one container with name container1 will be started.
+And in dev environment only one container with name container1 will be started.

 Or in case of multiservers we use like this